 How do I submit a proposal for a Blue Sky Workshop?

 Proposals for Blue Sky Workshops are not bound to ICA divisions.
-We are accepting Blue Sky Workshops through the paper submission website (https://ica2020.abstractcentral.com/).
-The proposal timeline will coincide with the conference papers from 4 September - 1 November, 2019.
+New this year, we will accept Blue Sky Workshops through the paper submission website (https://ica2019.abstractcentral.com/).

 Each (session) proposal should contain:

 the name and contact information of the proposing session chair,

 a brief summary of the workshop (a 75-word abstract for the conference program) as well as

 a longer description of the session's topic, goals, and planned schedule (up to 400 words, to be published on the ICA website).

 This long description should also include requirements or instructions, if there are any, for interested participants (e.g., a condition that members interested in attending must submit their own thematic statements to the session chair prior to the conference, a suggestion of what core knowledge in a field or about a method is required for productive contribution, or an invitation to bring computers for joint text production).

 If the number of proposals exceeds the amount of available rooms, proposals will be selected by the Conference Planner and President-Elect, Terry Flew.
 Please note that Blue Skies typically take place in smaller rooms set for 15-25 people.